-Yes!
-There are two ways to get access to a shell/terminal/ssh on Domino:
+There are two ways to get access to the OS shell of a Domino Run:

 - Direct SSH integration

 This functionality enables access directly to the environment powering your workspace session.
 This is enabled in our hosted cloud environment, and must be enabled by your administrator for private cloud and on-premises users.

 Configuring your account for ssh access is easy with Domino.

 From the Web UI, click on your username in the top right corner and select “Account Settings”.
 From the Account Settings page, select SSH Keys from the left hand menu.

 Find your public key on your own machine.
 Often this is